Chapter 16:

 From her perspective, the plane seems small and slow, even though she knows planes are both huge and the fastest way to travel.
 But if she hadn’t learned that from TV or someone telling her, then there would be no way for her to know.

-So since Momo is my first and only friend (if ‘friend’ is still the best word to use here), I have nothing to compare it to.”
+So since Momo is my first and only friend (if ‘friend’ is still the best word to use here), I have nothing to compare it to,” Kasumi thinks.
 It makes sense, to her at least, much like how riding a horse would seem slow and uncomfortable to someone used to driving a car, yet be the height of speed to someone who’d only ever traveled on foot.

 As she scrolls, she also realizes her Bible is no longer on her lap.
 She knows it has to be on the floor somewhere nearby, but the dense fog makes it difficult for her to see her phone screen, let alone where the book has slid to.
 Furthermore, even if Momo comes back, it’ll be a simple matter for Kasumi to detect its exact position in the fog and snatch it up before Momo is ever the wiser.

-So I can detect the position and movement of man-made steam, handy,” she thinks, adding it to her log.
-She concentrates further and begins mapping out the position of every water molecule in the air.
-Reading it like a sonar picture gave her an idea of where the fog was and what was around it from the gaps.
-The image itself was rough, but gave her just enough detail to picture the dimensions of the room containing the steam, the tub of water that generated it, and even the person moving within that room.
-Her ability to manipulate and perceive through fog already makes her an exceptional stealth class.
-She still struggles to move silently through the fog, which prevents her from sneaking up undetected and launching a surprise attack.
-Still, once she masters generating electricity within her fog, Momo assures her she’ll be able to take out hordes single-handedly before they ever know she’s there.
+So now I can detect the position and movement of man-made steam, handy,” she thinks, adding it to her log.
+She concentrates further and begins mapping out the position of every water molecule in the air, reading it like a sonar picture.
+The image itself is rough, but it gives her just enough detail to picture the room where the steam is, the tub of water that generates it, and even the person moving within it.

 Why’s this been happening so often lately?” she wonders, stumbling into the house in search of tissues, leaving her Bible on the floor where it fell.